rohandhiman222/codingexpress-cli/README.md

 ## Authentication System

-Expresso CLI scaffolds a robust JWT-based authentication system with support for:
+Coding Express CLI scaffolds a robust JWT-based authentication system with support for:

 - Email or phone-based registration and login.
 - OTP-based login and password reset.